 There will be a CANVAS page associated to this class.
 It will be used to post exam scores and grades and to make video material available.
-You will be able to access the zoom problem sessions of this class via Canvas.
-In addition, some office hours and problem sessions may be held using ZOOM from the the canvas page.
+You will be able to access the zoom lectures and problem sessions of this class via Canvas.